desiby/stelligent-u/05-ec2/README.md

 - Delete your Stack.
 Immediately after initiating Stack deletion, see if you can query your instance states.

+>*Instances can be queried imediatly after deletion but will show a DELETE_IN_PROGRESS status*

 ### Retrospective 5.1